 When searching for essential oils, you may have heard about the importance of diluting, and how failing to do so may be a safety hazard.

-While there's no need to panic at these claims, diluting essential oils is certainly a very important practice if you wish to apply the oil topically (onto the skin).
+While there's no need to panic at these claims, diluting essential oils is certainly a very important practice if you wish to apply your oils topically (onto the skin).

-Choosing to apply the oil undiluted, or "neat", as it is sometimes known, can lead to potential reactions on the skin, and should never be attempted if you do not have significant expertise.
+Choosing to apply any essential oil undiluted, - or "neat", as it is sometimes known - can lead to potentially serious reactions on the skin, and thus should never be attempted unless you have a significant level of expertise.

-Even essential oils that are considered to be "lighter", like lavender, can produce harmful reactions if used undiluted.
+Even essential oils that are considered to be "lighter" on the skin, like geranium, can produce harmful reactions if used undiluted.

 Why should I dilute my essential oils?

-Since essential oils are natural products, sensitivities may vary depending on which plant the oil comes from, where the plant is grown, and what season the plant was picked in.
+Since essential oils are natural products, sensitivities may vary depending on what plant the oil is derived from, where the plant is grown, and what season the plant was picked in.